haoyangxie/ASU-LFAM/README.md

 ### IISE
 Contains all code related to the paper "Deep Reinforcement Learning for Dynamic Extruder Speed Control in Large Format Additive Manufacturing".

+### AM
+Contains all code related to the paper "Online Thermal Profile Prediction for Large Format Additive Manufacturing: A Hybrid CNN-LSTM based Approach".

+### IEEE_CASE_2025
+Contains all code related to the paper "Video Diffusion based Digital Twin for Large Format Additive Manufacturing".

 ## Usage

 Please refer to the README files in each subdirectory for detailed usage instructions.